Hafixion/CombatLog/README.md

 ### Building & Compiling
 ***
-Easy enough to do, type `gradle build` into a terminal inside the directory.
+Easy enough to do, type `gradle shadowJar` into a terminal inside the directory, and use the shadowed jar.

 ### config.yml
 ***